adrianH5/python-projects/README.md

 ### sports-ml-project

-This is full pipeline project where I collected and cleaned data.
+This is full pipeline project where I collected and cleaned data, then fed it through a bunch of machine learning models to predict the outcome of basketball games.
+Was super proud of the resulting dataset I produced, and the final analysis.

 ### literary-ai